 And the point should also be made that after 60 years in the public eye, Allen has not had a single accusation of inappropriate behavior lodged against him by anyone – in front of or behind the camera.
 That also separates him from all the MeToo cases I can think of.
 Many, many women are part of his production team, and you’ll not find one that doesn’t think very highly of him.
 And think of all the actresses whom he’s directed.
 Try to find one who will tell you of a single uncomfortable moment, on or off set.
 If there were such a person, don’t you think Pulitzer prize-winning reporter Ronan Farrow would have found them by now?

-PM: The MeToo movement encourages us to “Believe the woman.”
+PM: The MeToo movement encourages us to “Believe all Women.”
 Do you accept that notion?

-RW: Well, I’ll go with “Listen to the Woman — Believe the Truth.”
+RW: Well, I’ll go with “Listen to all Women — Believe the Truth.”
 But that takes a little more effort and can get complicated.

 I only recently watched Dylan’s interview on CBS, and she said something like (I’m paraphrasing), “Why is it easier to believe that this is a false memory someone put in my head than it is to believe that Woody Allen assaulted me?”
 And of course, the answer is it’s much easier to believe that Woody assaulted her than to believe this is a false memory, because it’s a less complicated, more streamlined narrative.
 But what’s hard or easy to believe is irrelevant.
 Arriving at the truth about the day in question involves a detailed examination of the facts.
 The idea of a false memory planted by Mia came from the state’s investigators, not from Woody.